New York City is noted for being ablaze with light and color throughout the holiday season, but there's no place like Rockefeller Center.

 More about Rockefeller Center around the Web:

-Rockefeller Center Christmas Tree Visitors Guide - About.com guide on when to see it, how to get there, plus fun facts and information, and related feature stories on other top NYC Christmas attractions around town.
+Rockefeller Center Christmas Tree Visitors Guide - Trip Savvy guide tells you when to see it, how to get there, plus fun facts and information, with related feature stories on other top NYC Christmas attractions around town.

 Rockefeller Center - Wikipedia - Read the complete history of the complex including overviews of its art and architecture, the underground shopping concourse, the GE Building, related photo gallery, references and resources.